What are the Highest Paying Welding Jobs?

 Oil, gas, water and other pipelines provide the lifeblood of our infrastructure.
-Pipeline welders will always be in high demand as
+Pipe welders will always be in high demand as

 long as the demand for fuel and other resources is high.

-Many pipeline welders work on oil rigs and refineries.
+Many pipe welders work on oil rigs and refineries.
 These facilities comprise the majority of the oil and gas industry.

 Pipeline welders are also needed in the automotive industry, shipbuilding, nuclear energy, aerospace, and fabrication, not to mention the armed forces.

 Often times, work areas in hard to reach locations.
-In addition to learning how to lay down high-quality welds, welders working on pipelines must master the application of their craft while working in difficult positions.
+In addition to learning how to lay down high-quality welds, welders working on industrial pipes must master the application of their craft while working in difficult positions.

-Easily one of the most dangerous jobs a welder can do, underwater welding is also among the most secure and well paid.
+Easily one of the most dangerous activity a welder can do, underwater welding is also among the most secure and highest paying job out there.

 Underwater welding comes with special compensation for the added hazards that come with working underwater.